-This annual exhibition of around 100 of the best entries from the Landscape Photographer of the Year award is returning to the Mezzanine in Waterloo for 2015.
+This annual exhibition of around 100 of the best entries from the Landscape Photographer of the Year award is returning to the Mezzanine in Waterloo.
 The dramatic, remarkable photographs are on display above the hustle and bustle of Britain's busiest station, and visitors can take a moment to soak up the images' serenity whenever the station is open – that's more than 1200 hours of access.
 This year's finalists and winners include images of light dappled water, mist-filled forests, and snow covered beaches.

 Take a View: Landscape Photographer of the Year

 Commended, Classic view 2015.
 Morning wave, Newhaven, East Sussex, England

 Highly commended, Classic view.
 Old Man in the Trees, Kelly Hall Tarn, Cumbria, England